edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>The measure, at line level, of the gross volume of this trade delivery.<br/>The measure of the gross volume of this piece of referenced logistics transport equipment.<br/>The measure of the gross volume of this piece of logistics transport equipment.<br/>The measure of the gross volume of this referenced logistics package.<br/>A measure of the gross volume, normally calculated by multiplying the maximum length, width and height, of this referenced supply chain consignment.<br/>The measure of the gross volume, normally calculated by multiplying the maximum length, width and height dimensions of these transported dangerous goods.<br/>A measure of the gross volume, normally calculated by multiplying the maximum length, width and height of this supply chain consignment.<br/>A measure of the gross volume, normally calculated by multiplying the maximum length, width and height of this supply chain consignment item.<br/>
+Comments: <br/>The measure of the gross volume of this piece of referenced logistics transport equipment.<br/>The measure, at line level, of the gross volume of this trade delivery.<br/>The measure of the gross volume of this piece of logistics transport equipment.<br/>A measure of the gross volume, normally calculated by multiplying the maximum length, width and height, of this referenced supply chain consignment.<br/>The measure of the gross volume of this referenced logistics package.<br/>The measure of the gross volume, normally calculated by multiplying the maximum length, width and height dimensions of these transported dangerous goods.<br/>A measure of the gross volume, normally calculated by multiplying the maximum length, width and height of this supply chain consignment.<br/>A measure of the gross volume, normally calculated by multiplying the maximum length, width and height of this supply chain consignment item.<br/>

 Domains: